LING 450. Articulatory Phonetics. 2 Credits.

 LING 516.
 Phonology of Signed Languages.
 2-3 Credits.

 How the basic phonetic elements in a natural signed language function together in the phonological system of the language.
 Practice in the application of various theoretical frameworks to problem solving and analysis of specific signed languages, and in applying theoretical concepts of general phonology to signed language research.
-Prerequisites: LING 455 and proficiency in a natural signed language equivalent to at least one year of college-level study.
+Prerequisites: Proficiency in a natural signed language equivalent to at least one year of college-level study.
+Prerequisite or Corequisite: LING 455.
 SS.

 LING 519.
 Introduction to Literacy Principles.
 3 Credits.